-Recoverthol was made with the aim of reducing the side effects of alcohol on the body and improving lifestyle, by increasing next day productivity.
+Recoverthol was made with the aim of reducing the side effects of alcohol on the body and improving lifestyle.
 The product promotes smart and safe drinking.

 Tablets and capsules are not the answer.
 We wanted to design and manufacture a product that was easy for people to use.
 If you tell people to take fluoride for strong teeth, they prefer to obtain a dose from their toothpaste as opposed to taking fluoride tablets.
 Research has shown that removing barriers will increase medication compliance.
 Providing an alternative to hard and bulky pills removes a barrier for many people that simply don’t like swallowing tablets.
 Having a product that you can easily use while you are drinking, that you can simply add to a drink of choice, offered a promising solution.
 Off course the trick was to make sure it wouldn’t alter the taste of the drink.
 Who would want that?

 After almost 9 years of research and development, we have finally made it.
 A snap open vial that delivers a small volume liquid formulation that you drop into your drink, with out affecting the taste.
 Oh, and it works too.
 By helping the liver to metabolise alcohol more effectively, Recoverthol may assists in management of hangover symptoms

 Now, if I can be so daring as to use condoms as an analogy- when they first came on the market, they suffered a lot of criticism.
 Today, however, we know that condoms have been in instrumental in providing a means of birth control, but also in preventing the spread of may transmissible diseases.
 One of the biggest problems we faced whilst developing Recoverthol, was that some were worried that this product would encourage binge drinking.
 Obviously no one wants that.